Kitura-Next/Swift-cfenv/README.md

 For the implementation of this Swift package, we used as inspiration a similar module that had been developed for Node.js applications, [node-cfenv](https://github.com/cloudfoundry-community/node-cfenv).

 ## Swift version
-The latest version of Swift-cfenv works with the `Swift 4.0` or newer.
-You can download this version of the Swift binaries by following this [link](https://swift.org/download/#snapshots).
+Requires **Swift 5.1** or newer.
+You can download the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## Configuration
 The latest version of Swift-cfenv relies on the [Configuration](https://github.com/Kitura-Next/Configuration) package to load and merge configuration data from multiple sources, such as environment variables or JSON files.
 In previous versions of Swift-cfenv, the library was responsible for accessing the environment variables directly.
 Moving forward, newer versions of Swift-cfenv will continue to depend on the configuration data loaded into a `ConfigurationManager` instance.
 For further details on the Configuration package, see its [README](https://github.com/Kitura-Next/Configuration) file.